TheAlexks/beginners-code/README.md

 I personally find coding very interesting.
 So, I've started to learn how to code.
 I do have some knowledge of py, but, I found Haskell more interesting.

-I will add a "haskell for beginners from beginners perspective".
+I will add a "haskell for beginners from beginner perspective".
 Maybe in the future, I add more guides!